Sarah Anderson (curler): Women's

 Anderson made her debut at the United States Women's Curling Championship in 2013 skipping a team of Courtney Slata, Kathleen Dubberstein and Taylor Anderson (Sarah's twin sister).
 The team finished the event with a 2–7 record.
 Anderson was named as the alternate player for Team USA at that year's World Championships.
 She would not play in any games, and the team finished fourth.

 Anderson played in the 2014 United States Women's Curling Championship skipping a team of Slata (now Anderson-Slata), Taylor Anderson and Emily Anderson.
 The team finished with a 4–5 record.

 In 2014, the Anderson twins joined the Christensen rink to play in both juniors and women's events.
 The team won a World Curling Tour (WCT) event in their first season, the 2014 Molson Cash Spiel.
 The team played in the 2015 United States Women's Curling Championship, finishing fourth.
 The next season the team won another WCT event, the 2015 St. Paul Cash Spiel.
 Later that season, they finished third at the 2016 United States Women's Curling Championship.
 The team won the St. Paul Cash Spiel again in 2016 and finished fifth at the 2017 United States Women's Curling Championship.
 In their last season together, the team finished 2nd at the 2018 United States Women's Curling Championship and was also one of three invited to the 2017 United States Olympic Curling Trials, where they finished last with just one win.

-After the 2017–18 season, Sarah and Taylor Anderson joined the Jamie Sinclair rink.
-In their first season together, the team won the 2019 United States Women's Curling Championship and represented the U.S. at the 2019 World Women's Curling Championship, finishing with a 6–6 record.